openjs-foundation/cross-project-council/GOVERNANCE.md

 * Send a notification to the project contacts for the project identified in the PR indicating that a new Regular CPC member has joined the CPC on behalf of the project.
 * Add the member to the github `cpc-regular-members` [team][cpc regular members team]
-* Add the member to the `cpc-private` email list and directory by opening a PR against the [OpenJS Foundation directory][]
+* Add the member to the `cpc-private` email list and private directory by opening a PR against the [OpenJS Foundation CPC directory][]
 * Introduce the new member at the next CPC meeting.

 _Note: Former Voting members whose terms have just ended will automatically become Regular members, unless they indicate otherwise._